arthur-ai/bench/docs/source/scoring.md

 ### `summary_quality`

 The Summary Quality scorer evaluates a summary against its source text and a reference summary for comparison.
 It evaluates summaries on dimensions including relevance and syntax.
 Each row of the test run will receive a binary 0, indicating that the reference output was scored higher than the candidate output, or 1, indicating that the candidate output was scored higher than the reference output.

+### `hallucination`

+The Hallucination scorer takes a response and a context (e.g. in a RAG setting where context is used to ground an LLM’s responses) and identifies when information in the response is not substantiated by the context .
+The scorer breaks down the response into a list of claims and checks the claims against the context for support.
+This binary score is 0 if all claims are supported, and 1 otherwise.

 ## Embedding-Based Scorers